 - Pre-heat the oven to 180°c and line a baking tray with baking paper.

-- Mix together the flour and water and pipe crosses onto the buns.
+- Mix together flour and water, transfer to a piping bag or Ziploc bag and pipe crosses on the top of the buns.

 - Allow to bake for 25-30 minutes until the hot cross buns are golden brown and cooked through.